MalombaKevin/Malombacodes/steps.md

     + create a view function for the Profile
     + create a template for the profile
     + create a urls path for the profile

+#### Posts setup
+    + create post class in model
+    + create form to add to post
+    + migrate to database
+    + create a template for the form for adding post
+    + create a view function to add post
+    + create a urls path for the add post
+    + create a view function for the Post
+    + create a template for the post
+    + create a urls path for the post